cosmos/sdk-tutorials/academy/3-running-a-chain/node-api-and-cli.md

 ivory uniform actual spot floor vessel monster rose yellow noise smile odor veteran human reason miss stadium phrase assault puzzle sentence approve coral apology
 ```

-You can see the mnemonic at the end of the above output, used to recover public and private keys.
+At the end of the above output, you can see the mnemonic, which is used to recover public and private keys.
 In a production setting, the mnemonic must be stored securely as part of the key-management infrastructure.

 Confirm that the key has been added with: